eslopemap/eslope/development/202101-IGN-data-gdaldem.md

 gdalwarp -s_srs EPSG:2154 -t_srs WGS84 -of GTiff RGEALTI_FXX_1050_6345_MNT_LAMB93_IGN69.asc clapier_wgs.tif
 ```

-but I could not get `gdaldem slopes` to work on it, so it's better to convert our slope file:
+... but doing so will prevent us from using `gdaldem slopes` effectively (it needs meter units for x/y/z, and result would be biased anyway) so we will instead convert the result of our slope computation:

 ```bash
 gdalwarp -s_srs EPSG:2154 -t_srs WGS84 clapier_lamb_slope.tif clapier_wgs_slope.tif